ihaveamac/srcds-nix/README.md

 # Games

+I am aware some games are missing here, I'll add them eventually.
+For now if you want a missing game, set `appId`, `allowUnknownId`, and `gameFolder`.

 | Game | AppID | Game Folder |
 | --- | --- | --- |
 | Left 4 Dead | 222840 | left4dead |